-A description of the different possibilities follows in the subsequent chapters.
+A description of the various available options follows in the subsequent sections.

-Things get a little more complex now if you want to create a completely new report instead of a report copy.
-As an example, below you will create a simple overview of all problematic services of your instance, i.e. all services in WARN, CRIT or UNKNOWN status.
-This overview will be titled "critical_services".
+Things get a little more complex now if you want to create a completely new report instead of a copy of an existing report.
+As an example, below you will create a simple overview of all problematic services on your site, i.e. all services with a WARN, CRIT or UNKNOWN status.
+This overview will be titled ‘critical_services‘.

 You create a new report on the Edit Reports page via Reports > Add report.

-In the first step, leave the filter Select specific object type on the selection No restrictions to specific objects and go directly to the next selection with Continue.
+In the first step, leave the filter Select specific object type on the No restrictions to specific objects selection and go directly to the next selection page with Continue.

-As with copying an existing report, first specify Unique ID and Title.
+As with copying an existing report, first specify a Unique ID and Title:

-In the Context / Search Filters section, now select the Service states under Service.
-After clicking Add filter you can set the desired states:
+In the Context / Search Filters section, under Service now select the Service states, then with a click on Add filter you can set the desired states: